japila-books/apache-spark-internals/docs/SparkContext.md

 `postApplicationStart`...FIXME

-NOTE: `postApplicationStart` is used exclusively while SparkContext is being <<spark-SparkContext-creating-instance-internals.md#postApplicationStart, created>>
+`postApplicationStart` is used exclusively when `SparkContext` is created.

 == [[postApplicationEnd]] `postApplicationEnd` Method